acousland/ethicist-mcp/README.md

 ## Acknowledgments

-Built with the [Model Context Protocol](https://modelcontextprotocol.io/) SDK and inspired by ethical AI principles from leading organizations and researchers in the field.
+Built with the [Model Context Protocol](https://modelcontextprotocol.io/) SDK and inspired by ethical AI principles from leading organisations and researchers in the field.